-Recognized, student lead organization, comprised of individuals sharing a common interest in competitive, recreational, and/or instructional sport activity.
-Sport Clubs allows students to participate and compete in a variety of sport activities at the intercollegiate club level.
+Recognized, student lead organizations, comprised of individuals sharing a common interest in competitive, recreational, and/or instructional sport activity.
 Sport Clubs are created and managed by students, which provides numerous learning experiences that further enhance the overall collegiate experience for those involved.